Interference with Traffic; Temporary Traffic Restrictions

-- It is unlawful to operate a bicycle on sidewalks on Campus at a speed or in a manner that would prove to be hazardous for the safety of pedestrians.
+- It is unlawful to operate a Bicycle on a sidewalk on Campus at a speed or in a manner that would prove to be hazardous to pedestrians.

 Vehicular Traffic at Marked Crosswalks

-The Chancellor, through his/her designee(s), may establish pedestrian crosswalks across streets, alleys, and driveways on the Campus and on the public streets listed in Parking on Streets or Roads of the Town of Chapel Hill where the location of University buildings and sidewalks requires large numbers of persons to cross streets and driveways at points other than street intersections as governed by G.S.
-20-155(c).
+The Chancellor, through his/her/their designee(s), may establish pedestrian crosswalks across streets, alleys, and driveways on Campus and on the public streets listed in Parking on Streets or Roads of the Town of Chapel Hill where the location of University buildings and sidewalks requires large numbers of persons to cross a street or driveway at a point other than street intersections as governed by G.S. § 20-155(c).
 A crosswalk shall be indicated by traffic signals, signs, or white stripes (hatched or unhatched) and will be a minimum of six feet in width.
 When a crosswalk has been marked off, it is unlawful for the driver of any Vehicle traveling on the street or driveway to fail to stop and to yield the right-of-way when there is a pedestrian in that portion of the crosswalk.
 The pedestrian must be on that side of the street or driveway in which the Vehicle is traveling.

 Pedestrian Obstructing Traffic

-It is unlawful for a pedestrian to stand on the traveled portion of any street, alley, or drive- way on the Campus in such a manner to obstruct or prevent the free flow of traffic thereon, and in crossing streets, alleys, or driveways pedestrians shall keep in motion when in the traveled portion thereof.
+It is unlawful for a pedestrian to stand on the traveled portion of any street, alley, or drive-way on Campus in such a manner to obstruct or prevent the free flow of traffic thereon, and in crossing streets, alleys, or driveways pedestrians shall keep in motion when in the traveled portion thereof.

 Passenger Pick Up and Discharge

-It is unlawful for any person to stop a Vehicle on any street, alley, or driveway on the Campus for the purpose of picking up or discharging a pedestrian without first drawing up to the right hand curb.
+It is unlawful for any person to stop a Vehicle on any street, alley, or driveway on Campus to pick up a pedestrian or discharge a passenger without first drawing up to the right hand curb.